Centre for Computer Research, Education and Services

 Other dedicated servers for ftp service, dns service, proxy service, Institutional repository and gateway service are also available in CCRES.

 * Text books on Computer Programming languages and applications

 Mr. Swastik Sinha, System & Network Administrator

-Apart from the staff members of the CCRES the Computer Advisory Committee oversees the functining of the centre.
+Apart from the staff members of the CCRES the CCRES Users' Committee oversees the functioning of the centre.